Did You Know Antivirus Software Cannot Detect and Remove New Viruses?

 After a virus is found, a signature is created and tested, which is then used to identify the virus or any family of that virus.
 The antivirus software makers will then make the new virus signature available for download for your antivirus software via the internet.
 Once your antivirus software downloads this new signature it will be able to detect and remove that new virus.
 This is why it is important that your antivirus software updates itself frequently via the internet.

-Having an antivirus software installed on your computer, doesn’t mean that you should browse the internet recklessly.
+Having an antivirus software installed on your computer doesn’t mean that you should browse the internet recklessly.
 You should still exercise caution when downloading files from the internet and opening email attachments.
 Ensure that you are downloading files from trusted sources, browsing trusted websites and opening only expected email attachments.

-Antivirus software are still very important because they protect you from the thousands of viruses and malicious programs that have already been discovered.
+Antivirus software is still very important because they protect you from the thousands of viruses and malicious programs that have already been discovered.
 But, do not think that you are 100% safe with one installed on your computer.

-Please share with us what you know or ask a question about this article, by leaving a comment below.
-And, forward malicious email messages to us using the following email address: email@example.com .
+Check the comment section below for additional information and share what you know or ask a question about this article by leaving a comment below.